From stunning contemporary properties to charming cottages, here are some of the most beloved home designs on the Monterey Peninsula

 CarmelValleyEscape.com | $1,779,000

 Popularized in the 1950s, ranch-style homes continue to be sought after by buyers because of their single-story, close-to-the-ground look and open layout.
-Designed to fully enjoy the outdoor space they are surrounded by, you will often see porches, sliding glass doors, attached garages, and single-level living.
-This turnkey property in Carmel Valley is a perfect example of these elements coming together to provide an idyllic countryside living experience within walking distance to the local amenities of Carmel Valley Village.
+Designed to fully enjoy the outdoor space they are surrounded by, you will often see porches, sliding glass doors, attached garages, and single-level living. is a perfect example of these elements coming together to provide an idyllic countryside living experience within walking distance to the local amenities of Carmel Valley Village.
 If you want a down-to-earth house that hearkens back to America’s architectural heritage, a ranch-style house might be just what you’re looking for.